-For a sixth consecutive year, the Hispanic Canadian Heritage Council Presents:
+For a seventh consecutive year, the Hispanic Canadian Heritage Council Presents:

 For the Hispanic Community